anuragbhandari-eng/gripper-kinematics/README.md

 # Gripper Kinematics

-Closed-form kinematic and mechanical-advantage analysis of a linear-actuator, parallel-jaw gripper I modeled in SolidWorks.
+Closed-form kinematic and mechanical-advantage analysis of a linear-actuator, parallel-jaw gripper modeled in SolidWorks.
 One linear actuator drives twin links that slide both fingers closed on guide rods.
 This repo works out, by hand and then in Python, how far it opens and how hard it can squeeze.